godotengine/godot-docs/tutorials/plugins/android/android_plugin.rst

 Making modifications to the Android export template is another use-case since using a plugin for that task allows the project to remain compatible with newer Godot versions.

-Android plugin v2
+Android plugin
 -----------------

-**Version 2** of the Android plugin is supported starting with Godot 4.0.
-This is a breaking, backward-incompatible update which deprecates **version 1** of the Android plugin in Godot 4.0.
+While introduced in Godot 3.2.0, the Android plugin system got a significant architecture update starting with Godot 3.2.2.
+In Godot 4.0, the new architecture became the default, rendering plugins for Godot 3.2.0 incompatible with Godot 4.0.

 As a prerequisite, make sure you understand how to set up a :ref:`custom build environment<doc_android_custom_build>` for Android.

-At its core, a *v2* Godot Android plugin is a `Android archive library <https://developer.android.com/studio/projects/android-library#aar-contents>`_ (*aar* archive file) with the following caveats:
+At its core, a Godot Android plugin is a `Android archive library <https://developer.android.com/studio/projects/android-library#aar-contents>`_ (*aar* archive file) with the following caveats:

 -  The library must have a dependency on the Godot engine library (``godot-lib.x.y.aar``).
 A stable version is made available for each Godot release.

 -  The library must include a specifically configured ``<meta-data>`` tag in its manifest file.

-Building a v2 Android plugin
+Building a Android plugin
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**Prerequisite:** `Android Studio <https://developer.android.com/studio>`_ is strongly recommended as the IDE to use to create *v2* Android plugins.
+**Prerequisite:** `Android Studio <https://developer.android.com/studio>`_ is strongly recommended as the IDE to use to create Android plugins.
 The instructions below assumes that you're using Android Studio.

 1. Follow `these instructions <https://developer.android.com/studio/projects/android-library>`_ to create an Android library module for your plugin.